appmmesmail/kit/README.md

 ### What are the goals for this kit ?

   1. The Project is to facilitate some common tasks on every app to save a lot time and avoid repetition.
-  2. Applying what I’ve learnt for example (Design Pattern, Some Laravel Concepts, Unit Testing, ReactJS, Some Database Concepts, Deployments,...)
+  2. Applying what I’ve learnt for example (Design Pattern, Some Concepts, Unit Testing, ReactJS, Some Database Concepts, Deployments,...)

 ________